-China’s Xi to meet foreign business leaders amid jitters over economy
+China’s Xi meets foreign business leaders amid jitters over economy

 “I think China is really opening up, and I’m so happy to be here,” Cook was quoted as saying on the sidelines of the China Development Forum.

-Others, including IMF Director Georgieva, are more jittery over China’s future.
+Others, including the IMF’s Georgieva, are more jittery over China’s future.

 During a speech at the China Development Forum, Georgieva told policymakers that more pro-market reforms are needed to help China’s economy rebound from the pandemic.

-Despite growing 5 percent last year, China’s economy is struggling with deflation and a protracted real estate crisis.
+Despite growing 5 percent last year, China’s economy is struggling with deflation and a protracted real-estate crisis.

 “China is poised to face a fork in the road – rely on the policies that have worked in the past, or update its policies for a new era of high-quality growth,” Georgieva said, suggesting that reforms could add $3.5 trillion to the economy over the next 15 years.